shiftio/safestream-php-sdk/README.md

  ```

 #### Videos
 Before SafeStream can watermark your videos you first need create them.
 When you create a video in SafeStream your video gets downloaded and encoded so it is ready for your future watermarking requests.
-Creating a video typically takes half or real time.
+Creating a video typically takes half of real time.
 Meaning that a 5 minute video would take 2-3 minutes.

 #####Functions
 ######create(Video $video, $waitForIngest = 0)